 We woke up a little sore the next day from all the dancing, hung around the hotel for a while, and then headed out to Sherwood Island State Park in Connecticut before making the trek back into Port Chester for more of the same.
 This time we hit up Shakedown Corner (not exactly a street) before getting food and heading into the venue.
 We didn't end up getting anything at Shakedown, but we did get a nice poster from the official merchandise table inside.
 Our seats were much farther back in the balcony this time, which was a bit of a shame as far as sight lines and crowd noise go.
 The sound quality and volume were still fantastic though, and we enjoyed the Capitol’s light show even more than before.
 We also had four seats for just the three of us, and I was at the end of the row, so there was plenty of room in the aisle for optimum dancing!
 Soon the lights went down, the crowd cheered, and the band came on stage for another epic night.

-pictures my mom took of both nights
+And here's the link to the pictures my mom took of both nights

 First Set